pzbarcea/market-data-collector/README.md

 Collects market data using ETrade's api and stores them for later use and analysis

 # Important:
-Currently this tool only works for collecting Historical data for 1 second time interval candlestick charts from US stock exhchanges.
+Currently this tool only works for collecting Historical data for 1 second time interval candlestick charts from US stock exchanges.
 Will update for more functionality in the future.
 Future plans include: live data collection, functionality for different time intervals, and functionality for different chart types.

 # How To Use: